World's Largest Sheet Music Selection

 Antamina

-by Lauren Bernofsky
+By Lauren Bernofsky

-Orchestra - Sheet Music
+Antamina by Lauren Bernofsky Orchestra - Sheet Music

-Orchestra Cello, Contrabass, Piano, Viola, Violin 1, Violin 2, Violin 3 - Grade 4
+Orchestra (Cello, Double Bass, Piano, Viola, Violin 1, Violin 2, Violin 3) - Grade 4

 SKU: CF.SAS4

 Composed by Lauren Bernofsky.
 Folio.
 Cas.
-Set of Score and Parts.
-16+3+3+10+16+10+16+4+10 pages.
+Score and parts.
+88 pages.
 Duration 3 minutes, 52 seconds.
 Pembroke Music Co. #SAS4.
 Published by Pembroke Music Co.
 (CF.SAS4).

 ISBN 9781491155165.
 UPC: 680160913718.
 9 x 12 inches.